Håkan Hagegård

 Nils Olov Håkan Hagegård (born 25 November 1945) is a Swedish operatic baritone.
 He also performs lieder and has held academic positions in the United States, Norway, and Sweden.

 Early life and education

-Born in Karlstad, Hagegård studied at the Royal College of Music, Stockholm and the Mozarteum in Salzburg.
+Born in Karlstad, Hagegård studied at the Royal College of Music, Stockholm where he was a voice student of famous Swedish soprano Helga Görlin.
+He later pursued further vocal studies with Tito Gobbi in Rome, Gerald Moore in London, and Erik Werba in Vienna.
+He also studied at the Mozarteum in Salzburg.

 Career

 His début as a singer was in 1965, in an open-air performance of Fredrik August Dahlgren's Värmlänningarna at Ransäter.
 He made his operatic début in 1968 at the Royal Opera in Stockholm as Papageno in Mozart's Die Zauberflöte.
 The role brought him international acclaim in Ingmar Bergman's 1975 film of the opera.
 He was attached to the Royal Opera from 1970 to 1978.